IGordynskyi/kulykiv-church-comunity-tracker/README.EN.md

 1. Select the address, then select the person in the table
 2. Click **Mark Deceased**
-3. Enter the date of death (YYYY-MM-DD)
+3. Enter the date of death (DD.MM.YYYY)
 4. Click **Confirm**

 The person's status changes to *deceased*, their row turns gray, the date of death